ucsd-dsc-arts/dsc160-midterm-group-11/README.md

 ## Team Roles

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.

+Eric wrote the base function for scraping images and the code for the color-analysis using clustering.

 ## Technical Notes and Dependencies